-What may be valuable to customers whom you do not even know in an unstructured and completely individualized market?
-This article suggests prioritizing your backlog using an enhanced quality model based on Maslow’s hierarchy of human needs.
-Search for most valuable features using the Need-Feature-Capability matrix and give those features highest priority in your backlog.
+This article shows how to prioritize your backlog using an enhanced quality model using Maslow’s hierarchy of human needs.
+Search for most valuable features using the Need-Feature-Capability matrix 2

-An interview with Larman about LeSS and what makes it different from other scaling frameworks and using empirical process control to increase organizational agility.
-Larman also explained how organizations can work with feature teams, and gave examples of how teams and stakeholders can be in direct contact with their customers and users and can work together to ship their product every sprint.
+An interview with Craig Larman about LeSS and what makes it different from other scaling frameworks and using empirical process control to increase organizational agility.

 With desired agile team traits like self-organising, role blurring and skill diversification, do we still need Test Managers in agile?
 How are the activities which have long made up the role divested?